Gemini Agent Guardrails with Veto

 Enforcement

 Only authorized function calls execute.
-Blocked calls return a configurable response.
+Blocked calls return a configurable response to Gemini.
 All decisions logged for audit.

 Related integrations